JawThrow/ICSPCodec/README.md

 ![image](https://user-images.githubusercontent.com/36951642/58099869-7a551880-7c17-11e9-9c7c-f421f1591de5.png)

 By zig-zag reordering, a DC component and AC components with low frequency are arranged on front side and AC components with high frequency are arranged on rear side.
-If QStep is larger(16 or bigger than 16), most elements of high frequency have 0 or very small values, so a number of 0 values are arranged on rear side. <br/>
+If QStep is large(16 or bigger than 16), most elements of high frequency have 0 or very small values, so a number of 0 values are arranged on rear side. <br/>
-In above figure case, the result of zig-zag reordering is like 61,13,12,0,11,7,0,6,0,...,1,0,0,0,0....
+In above figure case, the result of zig-zag reordering is like 61,13,12,0,11,7,0,6,0,...,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0...
 Most of values on rear side are 0.
+In ICSP codec, if all of AC components are 0, some unique process is applied into bitstream for compression efficiency by using AC flag.
+This technique will be explained in detal in Bit Steam Syntax part.

 ### Entropy Coding
+In Entropy coding, The list of numbers from zig-zag reordering is converted into a bitstream.
+Each numbers in the list are converted into bundle of bits.
+The amount of bits allocated depends on the frequency of occurence of the number.
+In above case, a few bits are allocated to 0 because 0 is the highest number of occurrences.
+Conversely, many bits are allocated to other numbers such as 63, 13, 12....
+If the number of 0 values are lager in the list, the size of bitstream will become smaller and smaller.
+ICSP codec has already determined code word(bit form) according to certain range of integers, I didn't implement huffman coding by myself.
+I just convert a number into determined code word according to the range to which the number has belonged.

 ### Bit Stream Syntax
+#### Steam Header

 ### AVX Intrinsics Mode